Dr. Marylou Shockley, Ph.D.

-With the recent announcement of Dean Shyam Kamath's retirement later this summer, I am pleased to announce that Dr. Marylou Shockley will serve as Interim Dean in the College of Business effective July 1, 2021.
-Dr. Shockley is well-prepared to advance the priorities of the college, in particular AACSB accreditation.
+July 1, 2021 – With the announcement of the retirement of Dr. Shyam Kamath, College of Business Founding Dean, I am pleased to announce that Dr. Marylou Shockley will serve as Interim Dean in the College of Business, effective July 1, 2021.
+Dr. Shockley is well-prepared to advance the priorities of the College, in particular the continued progress toward AACSB accreditation.

-Dr. Shockley served as chair for the College of Business since joining CSUMB in Fall 2006.
-Marylou co-developed and successfully launched the MBA program with Dr. Murray Millson in 2008, designed nine courses for the college, and secured over $1.4 million in grant funding.
+Dr. Shockley served as department chair for the College of Business since joining CSUMB in fall 2006.
+Marylou co-developed and successfully launched the MBA program with Dr. Murray Millson in 2008, designed nine courses for the College, and secured over $1.4 million in grant funding.
 While serving as chair, she has continued her research and consistently published.
-Marylou has participated in countless committees throughout the College of Business.
+Marylou has participated in countless committees throughout the College of Business and CSUMB campus.

 Please join me in welcoming Dr. Marylou Shockley to her new role at CSUMB.